 The very best location for your dalek composter bins are somewhere that allows you maximum growing space whilst being close to where finished compost will be used.

-Towards the very edges of your plot or garden where they will not obstruct too much sunlight from hitting your plants during the day is best.
+Towards the very edges of your plot or garden where they will not prevent too much sunlight from hitting your plants during the day is best.

 Also take account of how much room you will need to turn the compost bins (below), usually the same amount of space that the actual bin uses up.